 Some of them promise faster processing speed, more security, more privacy than the original and are growing in market

-Notable pro and anti crypto people
+Notable pro and anti bitcoin people

+Bitcoin and the wider crypto industry are technically complex and it impacts many different industries and disciplines.
 While the industry is becoming more professional each year, it’s still in some ways in its ‘Wild West’ days.

 Before I invested, I